XNNgithub/Diamond-Price-Modelling/README.md

 # Diamond-Price-Modelling

 ## Diamond Analysis and EDA
-This document provides an overview of the analysis and exploratory data analysis (EDA) performed on a dataset of diamond information.
+This section provides an overview of the analysis and exploratory data analysis (EDA) performed on a dataset of diamond information.
 The analysis includes data preprocessing, visualization, and modelling preparation.

 ## Introduction